|All Weld Programs Ed's Process Control Training Resources The Weld QA section Who is Ed Craig?||

 The good news for the weld industry.
 When you find management confusion in the weld shop, it's then easy to create large weld cost savings.

 It's a weld reality, that the global weld industry could save hundreds of millions of dollars daily if the majority of managers that influence the weld decisions learnt to to take full ownership and responsibilty of the weld equipment, processes and consumables that are vital to their organization.
 Also it's common sense that in their role as a professional, that weld decision makers should be capable of managing or supervising a weld shop without weld advice from a weld sales rep.

-How much is one foot or one meter of our common 1/4 (6 mm) MIG fillet weld?
+How much is one foot, or one meter of a common 1/4, (6 mm) MIG fillet weld?

 You would think it would make sense that all weld decision makers are aware or could quickly work out of the real costs of their common MIG and flux cored welds.

 It's common in many companies to see increased growth of Metal Cored and Flux Cored wires that typically can cost in the range of $2.50 to $7/lb.
 These are products that I have evaluated and tested for decades.
 The cored wires are mostly used for steel welds made in the flat and horizontal weld positions.
 The reality is that irrespective of what the company who uses these wires has been told by a salesman, when welding on clean materials free of mill scale, the welds produced with the cored products, will rarely offer in contrast to MIG wires that cost approx. $1/lb, any real weld quality - productivity benefits.
 You may not take my word for this message, however with weld process control expertise, you would be aware of the truth of the statement.
 I believe that the use and continuing growth of the costly metal cored - flux cored and three part gas mixes throughout the global weld industry is strictly based on ignorance and salesmanship.